nayeonk/itpwebdev/notes-and-assignments/assignments/499/pdo.md

 Also, when searching for a DVD title, be sure to use the LIKE operator so that if I type in "Die" in the search form, all movies that contain "Die" in the title will show up (like Die Hard).

+If no results are returned from the query, display a message to the user saying Nothing was found with a link back to the search page.

 ### Database Connection

 ```php